Their Eyes Were Watching God Chapter 13 Quotes

 But it was always going to be dark to Janie if Tea Cake didn’t soon come back.
 (13.16)

-The fact that everything would "always….be dark" if Tea Cake doesn’t return shows just how much Janie loves him.
-She considers him the light in her world, much like the sun which is about to set.
+The fact that everything would "always…be dark" if Tea Cake doesn’t return shows just how much Janie loves him.
+She considers him the light in her world, much like the sun that is about to set.

 [Janie]: But oh God, don’t let Tea Cake be off somewhere hurt and Ah not know nothing about it.
 And God, please suh, don’t let him love nobody else but me.
 May Ah’m is uh fool, Lawd, lak dey say, but Lawd, Ah been so lonesome, and Ah been waitin’, Jesus.
 Ah done waited uh long time.
 (13.15)

 Janie tries to show her faith by praying to God.
 Her prayer is an attempt to use her free will to beg for his safe return, rather than just sit back and see what the future has in store for her.

 "Dem wuzn’t no high mucky mucks.
 Dem wuz railroad hands and dey womenfolks.
 You ain’t usetuh folks lak dat and Ah wuz skeered you might git all mad and quit me for takin’ you ‘mongst ‘em.
 But Ah wanted yuh wid me jus’ de same.
 Befo’ us got married Ah made up mah mind not tuh let you see no commonness in me.
 When Ah git mad habits on, Ah’d go off and keep it out yo’ sight.
 ‘Tain’t mah notion tuh drag you down wid me.

 "Looka heah, Tea Cake, if you ever go off from me and have a good time lak dat and then come back heah tellin’ me how nice Ah is, Ah specks tuh kill yuh dead.
 You heah me?"

 "So you aims tuh partake wid everything, hunh?"